PolicyStat/edited/README.md

 ### "Sensible" Edits

-Edited does work to only provide you with edits that you care about.
+Edited does work to callback only on edits that you care about.
-Instead of giving you 19 edits when the user types `awesomesauce module`, you get 3 edits.
+Instead of 19 callbacks when the user types `awesomesauce module`, you get 3 callbacks.
 One for `awesomesauce`,
 one for the space,
 and another for `module`.

 Specifically,
-when the `Edit Type` changes,
+when the Edit Type changes,
 then it is determined that a sensible edit was made and the provided callback is fired.
 For the paste and drop `Edit Type`s,